-Reconstructing 3D human poses from single images is an active area of research.
-Prior works have explored using optimization-based approaches~\cite{SMPL-X:2019, guan2009estimating, lassner2017unite, pavlakos2019expressive, rempe2021humor} or pure regression~\cite{kanazawaHMR18,arnab2019exploiting, guler2019holopose, joo2021exemplar, kolotouros2019learning} to estimate the 3D body pose given a single image.
-HMR2 \cite{goel2023humans} is a recent state-of-the-art regression model in this line of work.
-Building on these monocular reconstruction approaches, some methods have looked into reconstructing multiple individuals jointly from a single image.
-These methods~\cite{zanfir2018monocular, jiang2020coherent, sun2021monocular} use deep networks to reason about multiple people in a scene to directly output multi-person 3D pose predictions.
-BEV~\cite{sun2022putting} accounts for the relative proximity of people explicitly using relative depth annotations to reason about proxemics when predicting and placing each individuals in the scene (e.g.~depth of people with respect to one another).
-However, approaches in both categories generally do not accurately capture physical contact between parts of a single person or between people \cite{muller2023generative,muller2021self}.
+\textbf{3D human pose reconstruction.} Reconstructing 3D human poses from single images is an active area of research.
+Prior works have explored optimization-based approaches~\citep{SMPL-X:2019, guan2009estimating, lassner2017unite, pavlakos2019expressive, rempe2021humor} or pure regression~\citep{kanazawaHMR18,arnab2019exploiting, guler2019holopose, joo2021exemplar, kolotouros2019learning} to estimate the 3D body pose given a single image.
+HMR2 \citep{goel2023humans} is a recent state-of-the-art regression model in this line of work.
+Building on these approaches, some methods have looked into reconstructing multiple individuals jointly from a single image.
+These methods~\citep{zanfir2018monocular, jiang2020coherent, sun2021monocular} use deep networks to reason about multiple people in a scene to directly output multi-person 3D pose predictions.
+BEV~\citep{sun2022putting} accounts for the relative proximity of people explicitly using relative depth annotations to reason about proxemics when placing each individual in the scene (e.g.~relative depth of people).
+However, approaches in both categories generally do not accurately capture physical contact between parts of a single person or between people \citep{muller2023generative,muller2021self}.